 - 9,666 children or young people received counselling services in 2019/20.

-- School-based and other education staff was the most common form of referral, accounting for around half of all referrals (51%).
+- School-based and other education staff was the most common form of referral, accounting for just over half of all referrals (51%).

-- Nearly three quarters of all children and young people who received counselling were between the Year 8 and Year 11 age groups in 2016/17.
+- 85% of all children and young people who received counselling were between the Year 7 and Year 11 age groups in 2019/20.

-- Family issues were the most common form of issue for children and young people who received counselling.
+- Anxiety and family issues were the most common form of issue for children and young people who received counselling.